kengz/lomath/README.md

        )

 // Finally, the command to render all the plots above.
-// Pulls up a browser (default to chrome for better support) with the plotted charts. hc.render();
+// Pulls up a browser (default to chrome for better support) with the charts.
+// calling hc.render(true) will autosave all plots to your downloads folder. hc.render();

 // Magical, eh?